Support for service request definitions from BMC Service Request Management

 If you are using AIF SRDs to perform validation, consider whether you can create non-AIF SRDs.
 On both AIF and non-AIF SRDs, you can perform validation through regular expressions or can prevent invalid responses by using actions to prepopulate question fields.

 Users can add up to three attachments to a request.
-The attachment feature can be disabled, as described in Disabling adding attachments to requests.
+The attachment feature can be disabled, as described in Decreasing traffic load by disabling request attachments.

 Users can download attachments from an SRD and from comments to the request.
-However, on mobile devices, users can edit the attachment only if they have an applicable mobile application.
 To include attachments in SRDs, see Adding work information and attachments to SRDs in the BMC Service Request Management 9.1 documentation.

 |Conditional questions||Yes||Yes||Radio buttons and check boxes are displayed on the Universal Client only.
 Although radio buttons and check boxes are not displayed on mobile devices, the questions are displayed on mobile devices.
 To configure conditional questions in SRDs, see Adding branch conditions to questions in the BMC Service Request Management 9.1 documentation.
 To configure radio buttons, see Defining radio button questions in the BMC Service Request Management 9.1 documentation.|